18F/open-source-program/pages/maintainer_guidelines.md

 ## Demos

 Part of lowering the barrier to entry for a project is understanding what it is useful for, and what the experience of using it will be like.
-To give potential users an idea, a library could have an example integration can be created in a separate folder or repository, and a web app with a frontend can have a live demo (if the live version isn't publicly accessible already).
+To give potential users an idea, a library could have an example integration which can be created in a separate folder or repository, and a web app with a frontend can have a live demo (if the live version isn't publicly accessible already).

 ## Coverage

 "Coverage" means having/providing assurances that your project will survive with high quality over time.
 Automated tests with good code coverage are an example of ensuring the functionality of the code itself.
-For the project as a whole, getting multiple maintainers means having someone available to bounce ideas off of, do code reviews, and take the reins in case you (the creator) moves on or loses interest in the project.
+For the project as a whole, getting multiple maintainers means having someone available to bounce ideas off of, do code reviews, and take the reins in case you (the creator) move on or lose interest in the project.

 ## Issue tracking